ankurk91/wp-google-analytics/readme.md

 ##Some Implemented Features
 * Simplest user interface
 * Most light weight plugin
-* Support Universal Google and Classic Analytics both
+* Support Universal Google and Classic Analytics
+* Using untouched and latest tracking code by Google
 * Choose where to place your tracking code
 * Control code priority
 * Choose to disable tracking if user logged in